"Munich is a place where we have had some of the strongest Sophies:

 UPCOMING

-In 2023/24, Ms. Redpath has house debuts as Lucia di Lammermoor at Royal Opera House and as Oscar in Un Ballo in Maschera at The Metropolitan Opera, where she also sings Pamina in The Magic Flute.
-Later, she reprises Tytania in A Midsummer Night’s Dream for The Atlanta Opera.
-In the summer of ‘24 she returns to The Santa Fe Opera as Zerlina in Don Giovanni and Sophie in Der Rosenkavalier.
+In 2023/24, Ms. Redpath has debuts at Royal Opera House and Staatsoper Hamburg as Lucia di Lammermoor, and her role and house debut as Oscar in Un ballo in maschera at The Metropolitan Opera, where she later sings Pamina in The Magic Flute.
+In the spring, she reprises Tytania in A Midsummer Night’s Dream for The Atlanta Opera.
+Summer of ’24, Ms. Redpath returns to The Santa Fe Opera as Zerlina in Don Giovanni and Sophie in Der Rosenkavalier.

-Ms. Redpath looks forward to concert collaborations with Kirill Petrenko and Berliner Philharmoniker on Schoenberg: Die Jakobsleiter, Harry Bicket and The English Concert on L’incorinazione di Poppea, Bernard Labadie and Orchestra of St. Luke’s on Bach’s Christmas Oratorio, Barbara Hannigan and Orchestre Philharmonique de Radio France on Knoxville: Summer of 1915, Daniel Harding and The Cleveland Orchestra on Mahler’s 4th Symphony, Federico Cortese and Harvard Radcliffe Orchestra on Strauss’ Brentano Lieder, as well as concerts at Wigmore Hall and The Church in Sag Harbor.
+Ms. Redpath looks forward to concert collaborations with Kirill Petrenko and Berliner Philharmoniker on Schoenberg: Die Jakobsleiter, Harry Bicket and The English Concert on L’incorinazione di Poppea, Bernard Labadie and Orchestra of St. Luke’s on Bach’s Christmas Oratorio, Barbara Hannigan and Orchestre Philharmonique de Radio France on Knoxville: Summer of 1915, Daniel Harding and The Cleveland Orchestra on Mahler’s 4th Symphony, Federico Cortese and Harvard Radcliffe Orchestra on Strauss’ Brentano Lieder, François López-Ferrer and the Cincinnati Symphony Orchestra on Fauré’s Requiem, as well as concerts at Wigmore Hall and The Church in Sag Harbor.

 UPCOMING

-Ms. Redpath looks forward to concert collaborations with Kirill Petrenko and Berliner Philharmoniker on Schoenberg: Die Jakobsleiter, Harry Bicket and The English Concert on L’incorinazione di Poppea, Rafael Payare and San Diego Symphony on Exultate Jubilate, Stéphane Denève and Radio Filhamonisch Orkest on Poulenc: Stabat Mater, Barbara Hannigan and Orchestre Philharmonique de Radio France on Knoxville: Summer of 1915, Festival d’Aix en Provence with Thomas Hengelbrock and Balthasar Neumann Orchestra & Choir on Beethoven: Missa solemnis, Federico Cortese and Harvard Radcliffe Orchestra on Strauss’ Brentano Lieder, as well as concerts at Oscarshall Palace in Oslo and at The Church in Sag Harbor.
+Ms. Redpath looks forward to concert collaborations with Kirill Petrenko and Berliner Philharmoniker on Schoenberg: Die Jakobsleiter, Harry Bicket and The English Concert on L’incorinazione di Poppea, Bernard Labadie and Orchestra of St. Luke’s on Bach: Christmas Oratorio, Barbara Hannigan and Orchestre Philharmonique de Radio France on Knoxville: Summer of 1915, Daniel Harding and The Cleveland Orchestra on Mahler: 4th Symphony, Federico Cortese and Harvard Radcliffe Orchestra on Strauss: Brentano Lieder, François López-Ferrer and Cincinnati Symphony Orchestra on Fauré: Requiem, as well as concerts at Wigmore Hall and The Church in Sag Harbor.

 aBOUT